Female infertility - Etiology

 -

-- Patients with distal tubular obstruction develop hydrosalpinx proximally
+Q. What is hydrosalpinx? - Patients with distal tubular obstruction develop hydrosalpinx proximally

 - This reduces the chances of fertility even by IVF